QVC: QVC3

 On April 1, 2019, Beauty iQ's broadcast channel was rebranded as QVC3, airing rebroadcasts of previously recorded QVC and QVC2 programming 24 hours a day.
 On June 1, 2022, it took over the cable carriage formerly held by ShopHQ's secondary channel, ShopHQ Health.

-QVC NOW
+In The Kitchen

 On October 25, 2016, QVC announced the creation of Beauty iQ, a female-oriented television channel based entirely on beauty products.
 The network was launched on both DirecTV and Dish Network on October 31, 2016.
 Beauty iQ aired live programming Monday through Friday, 8pm- Midnight ET.
 Beauty iQ ceased live programming on March 13, 2019.
 Beginning April 23, 2019, QVC introduced Beauty iQ as their first digital-only channel, in order to better target its younger audience.
 On March 1, 2021, BeautyiQ converted to QVC NOW, a mix of various repeated QVC programming.

+On April 1, 2022, QVC Now rebranded as "In The Kitchen”, being centered on QVC's culinary programming, foodie shows, and the selling of kitchenware products.
+The station is described as "a brand-new digital channel dedicated to all your foodie faves."

+QVC 365

+In June 2026, it was announced that Roku would add seven new live channels (including the new QVC 365).

+About a month later in July, QVC 365 was added to FreeCast, as well as being available on select over-the-air stations.

 Operations

 All of QVC's operations (U.S., UK, Germany, Japan, Italy, and China) run 24 hours a day, although live programming hours vary between each region.